Basic or Gold: Things you get with nib regardless of product tier

-With 150+ retailers (like MYER, JB Hi-Fi, Woolworths and Big W), 500 Good Food Guide and Gourmet Traveller restaurants and serious savings on everything from gym gear to groceries, nib Rewards is our way of helping you live a fun, healthy and rewarding life.
+With 100+ retailers (like MYER, JB Hi-Fi, Woolworths and Big W), 300+ Gourmet Traveller restaurants and serious savings on everything from gym gear to groceries1, nib Rewards is our way of helping you live a fun, healthy and rewarding life.
 Find out how you can save today.

 Plus, with a range of customer service channels, you can contact us when, where and how it suits, be that in person, over the phone or online.

-Whether Basic, Bronze, Silver or Gold, if you require an emergency ambulance, we’ve got you covered.
-Plus, unlike many other health funds, we don’t have any caps on the number of times you use that cover.
+Whether Basic, Bronze, Silver or Gold, if you require an emergency ambulance, we’ve got you covered2.
+Plus, we don’t have any caps on the number of times you use that cover.

 It’s not just the ambulance fees you have to keep in mind.
 While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission, that’s when the costs (and waiting times) could add up.

 On the majority of our hospital covers, nib offers extra protection against the unexpected with the Accidental Injury Benefit.
-If you’re an nib member and you seek treatment within 72 hours of an accident at a hospital emergency department, you’ll receive benefits in-line with our top hospital cover for the following 90 days.2
+If you’re an nib member and you seek treatment within 72 hours of an accident with a medical practitioner or at a hospital emergency department, and you are subsequently admitted to hospital, you’ll receive benefits in-line with our top hospital cover for the following 90 days.4

 The latest nib app makes it even easier for you to manage your health cover in the palm of your hand.
 Through our app you can:

-If you need to see a dentist or optometrist, our nib First Choice network should be your first port of call to keep your out-of-pocket expenses low.
+If you need to see a dentist, optometrist or physio, our nib First Choice network should be your first port of call to help lower your out-of-pocket expenses.
 It’s our community of specially-selected health providers who have agreed to provide nib members with quality healthcare and great customer service at an affordable price.

-If you need to go to hospital, you can get in touch with us to find a specialist who participates in nib’s MediGap which is designed to eliminate your out-of-pocket expenses if you need specialist medical treatment in hospital.
+If you need to go to hospital, you can get in touch with us to find a specialist who participates in nib’s MediGap which is designed to eliminate your out-of-pocket expenses if you need specialist medical treatment.
 Nine times out of 10, nib members will not pay an out-of-pocket expense for eligible MediGap items when they are treated by a medical specialist.